TotemAgents/TotemAI/README.md

-# Totem AI - AI Avatar Generator
+# Totem AI - AI Agent Generator

-Totem AI is an AI-driven avatar generator that enables users to create high-quality, unique avatars through advanced machine learning algorithms.
+Totem AI is an AI-driven agent generator that enables users to create high-quality, unique agents through advanced machine learning algorithms.
 This repository contains the core codebase and supporting documentation.

 ---